cristal-ise/cristal-ise.github.io/_posts/2017-03-20-cristalise-3.3.0-release.md

 - Viewpoint and ItemProperty can be updated declaratively

-    Activities can contain properties with xpath expression to select data from the Outcome to update a specific Viewpoint or ItemProperty.
+    Activities may contain properties with xpath expression to select data from the Outcome to update a specific Viewpoint or ItemProperty.